Sherlock Holmes pastiches: TV

 The Adventures of Shirley Holmes is the story of the teenage Anglo-Canadian grandniece of Sherlock Holmes, Shirley, who after discovering some of Sherlock Holmes' effects (which he had concealed to ensure that only a fitting successor of similar intellect would find them), goes on to solve many crimes and mysteries with the assistance of her male Watson-like friend, Bo Sawchuk.
 She also has a Moriarty-like arch-enemy in the form of Molly Hardy.

 Manga/anime

 In Hidan no Aria series, the character Aria Holmes Kanzake is the descendant of Sherlock Holmes.
 Tantei Opera Milky Holmes has four protagonists named after famous literary detectives, and they even adopt the iconic deerstalker into their uniform.

+Ron Kamonohashi, the main character of Ron Kamonohashi: Deranged Detective, is a sixth-generation descendant of Sherlock Holmes, and a ninth-generation descendant of James Moriarty.

+Video games

+Big Fish Games and Elephant Games have released three games with a main character named "Ms. Holmes", a female detective who investigates in England during the absence of Sherlock Holmes after his disappearance at Reichenbach Falls.
+Some recurring Holmes' characters such as Professor Moriarty, Inspector Lestrade, and the Baskervilles are cited in the games.
+Later she is revealed to be Sharlotte Holmes, a Holmes' descendant.